Should I make a fatal accident claim?

 2. Loss of services

-This head of damages covers situations where the surviving family member(s) was or were reliant on the deceased for carrying out services such as gardening, DIY, cleaning the house, cooking, childcare and walking the dogs.
+This head of damages covers situations where the surviving family members were reliant on the deceased for services such as gardening, DIY, cleaning the house, cooking, childcare, and walking the dogs.

 Over more recent years, successful fatal accident claims have confirmed the right to claim loss of services on behalf of disabled partners and disabled children of the deceased.